nisrinfrh/Google-Advanced-Data-Analytics-Capstone/README.md

 However, there were almost twice as many users (~1,000 vs. ~550) who did not drive at all during the month.
 This might seem counterintuitive when considered together with the information from activity_days.
 That variable had ~500 users opening the app on each of most of the day counts, but there were only ~250 users who did not open the app at all during the month and ~250 users who opened the app every day.
 Flag this for further investigation later.

 device
+The type of device a user starts a session with

+This is a categorical variable, so you do not plot a box plot for it.
+A good plot for a binary categorical variable is a pie chart.